ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-firewall-appl.md

 {{site.data.keyword.attribute-definition-list}}

 # Firewall appliance
-{: #cr-orderinginstance-firewall-appl}
+{: #cr_orderinginstance-firewall-appl}

 You have the following options for your firewall appliance:
-* **Edge services cluster with Juniper vSRX** - Order a dedicated cluster for the network edge and firewall components and install Juniper® vSRX on it.
+* **Edge gateway cluster with Juniper® vSRX** - Order a dedicated cluster for the network edge and firewall components and install Juniper vSRX on it.
-* **Edge services cluster with FortiGate Virtual Appliance** (single-zone VMware® instance only) - Order a dedicated cluster for the network edge and firewall components and install FortiGate® Virtual Appliance on it.
+* **Edge gateway cluster with FortiGate® Virtual Appliance** - Order a dedicated cluster for the network edge and firewall components and install FortiGate Virtual Appliance on it.
 * **Bring your own gateway appliance** - Order a dedicated cluster for the network edge and firewall components.
-* **FortiGate Security Appliance** - Use an {{site.data.keyword.cloud_notm}} service, which is an enterprise-class hardware firewall for enhanced and granular control over your network.
+* **FortiGate Security Appliance** - Use an {{site.data.keyword.cloud} service, which is an enterprise-class hardware firewall for enhanced and granular control over your network.

 The steps that you must follow differ depending on your selection.